cimendes/roProfile/README.md

         -d GFFDIR, --gffdir GFFDIR
                         Path to directory containing all gff files used in the Roary analysis.
+        -p, --pangenome       Generate profile file for the full pan-genome, with Locus Not Found represented by default as 0.
-        -c, --core            Generate profile file for the core-genome only -t, --transpose       transpose the gene presence absence rtab file from roary to be used as profile
+        -t, --transpose       transpose the gene presence absence rtab file from roary to be used as profile
         -f, --frequency       Generate pan-genome frequency plot